The Ultimate Guide to Prague Solo Travel (2023)

 Is Prague Safe to Travel Alone?

 Crime in Prague is very low.
 Prague is also considered very safe to walk alone at night, so you don’t need to worry about safety in Prague as a solo female traveler.
-I never felt unsafe walking alone over 50 in Prague.
+I never felt unsafe walking alone in Prague.

 As always, practice general safety measures, such as walking on well-lit streets and keeping your belongings on you at all times, especially in crowded or touristy areas.